sohamroy19/Algorithms/README.md

 # CP-Algorithms
-Some algorithms and data structures used in Competetive Programming
+Some algorithms and data structures used in Competitive Programming